SamSteffen/Credit_Risk_Analysis/README.md

 We should be evaluating our model's performance by its ability to return True Negatives, that is, the model's ability to predict that a person is a high credit risk when they are in fact a high credit risk.

-For all the reasons mentioned above, it is our recommendation that none of the above models be used to predict high credit risk.
+For all the reasons mentioned above, **it is our recommendation that none of the above models be used to predict high credit risk**.
 For further testing, it would be my recommendation to utilize stratification in resampling the data, which can be important when the imbalance is large and the dataset is small.